-This collection focuses on clean, distinctive, and those easy-to-read fonts that designers crave – free fonts for beautiful headlines and titles.
-Whether you use them on the web or in print, these are the types (pun intended) of legible fonts you will need to give your typography the professional impact your readers or users demand.
+This collection focuses on clean, distinctive, highly-legible, and beautiful free fonts for creating beautiful headlines and titles.
+Whether you use them on the web or in print, these are the fonts you will need to give your typography the professional impact your readers or users demand.

-All fifty of these fonts have been confirmed to be free to use on either personal or commercial projects, but please do check the licenses just in case they do change.
+All fifty fonts have been confirmed to be free to use on personal or commercial projects, but please check the licenses in case they change in the future.

 Aleo is a free headline and title font created by Alessio Laiso.
-This contemporary slab-serif is perfect for elegant brands, blogs, and print as well as the web.
-The ligatures are perfect for readability, and you can pick from 6 styles to craft the perfect headline for your next headline.
+The ligatures are perfect for readability, and you can pick from six styles to craft the perfect title for your next article.

 Friendly and fun, Bariol is an excellent headline and title font for your next project.
-If you want to establish a casual tone from the get go, this sans-serif will work perfectly.
+This sans-serif will work perfectly if you want to establish a casual tone from the get-go.
 You’ll get Bariol regular and Bariol italic in the free version, or upgrade to get more.

-Adding CF Serif is a font family with typefaces that are reliable and graceful.
-They don’t sacrifice elegance for legibility so they’re perfect for all kinds of headlines.
-You’ll get 7 weights so Addington CF serif is a perfect addition to your standard kit!
+Addington CF Serif is a font family that’s reliable and graceful.
+They don’t sacrifice elegance for legibility, so they’re perfect for all kinds of headlines.

 A serif typeface rooted in calligraphy and elevated by modern legibility standards, Fenix is perfect for your next project.
 Bold strokes interact with elegant lines to create a beautiful typeface for headlines.
 You’ll get uppercase and lowercase characters, numerals, punctuation, and other special characters for (mainly) European languages.